 The PUREX process and its complementary processes ( e.g.: DIAMEX, r-SANEX, 1c-SANEX, i-SANEX, and EXAm) used for recycling actinides from spent nuclear fuel constitute the so-called heterogeneous recycling of actinides, is been replaced by the Group ActiNide Extraction - GANEX process (in research) aimed at homogeneous recycling of actinides by extraction of transuranium elements, while ensuring full closure of the fuel cycle [11, 12].
 All those complementary processes to PUREX are still at the research level and can be applied only for multirecycling of Pu and burning of MAs in appropriate reactors such as FRs (Fast Reactors) and FRs+ADS (Fast Reactors plus Accelerator-Driven Systems).

 In order to choose appropriate recycling methods, it is necessary to follow global research in this field.
+In accordance with the guidelines contained in the National Plan, the task of Polish research teams is monitoring the progress of work on the implementation of technology enabling the separation of minor actinides and their use as fuel for fourth generation fast reactors or their nuclear transmutation in subcritical systems driven by accelerators.
+The international cooperation in the field of management of spent fuel and long-lived radioactive waste and consistent updating of knowledge about programs in this area can be helpful in making decisions about the choice of future fuel cycle for Polish reactors.

 In our research we will also focus on a literature review concerning research, syntheses, characterization and description of existing knowledge regarding lanthanide and actinide complexes formed from N and O donor ligand used in liquid-liquid extraction processes for recycling metals from spent nuclear fuel from various types of reactors.
 Particularly important are the cognitive values related to the mechanisms of formation of lanthanide and actinide complexes with various ligands, as they will be used to explain the selectivity of individual extractants to the metals and the stability of metal compounds.
 This type of information is also required for the appropriate methodology to the design of a brand new extractants in future.

 The reprocessing of TRISO spent fuel